Abubutt/My100DaysOfCode/README.md

 # Day 12

 I learned about global/local scopes in python and constant variables.
 I applied this to a number guessing game.

+# Day 13

+I learned about debugging tips and tricks.
+I applied this to previous coding exercises that had bugs in them.